Litterbox/notes/week_07_rails/models_and_validation/readme.md

 `rake db:create`

-Create a new model called Person with a name property that's a string.
+Create a new model called User with first_name and last_name properties that are strings.

-`rails generate model Person name:string`
+`rails generate model User first_name:string last_name:string`

-Migrate our database to create the `people` table.
+Migrate our database to create the `users` table.

 `rake db:migrate`